 6. Lean

-Lean is directly a workflow methodology and a mindset, incorporating principles and practices from the manufacturing space and applying them broadly to a spread of industries, including software development.
-While Agile is a wonderful methodology for the sensible application of development best practices, it doesn’t include instructions for scaling these practices across the organization or applying them outside of development-type work.
+Lean is both a workflow methodology and a mindset, incorporating principles and practices from the manufacturing space and applying them broadly to a range of industries, including software development.
+While Agile is a wonderful methodology for the practical application of development best practices, it does not include instructions for scaling these practices across the organization or applying them outside of development-type work.

 This is why many organizations that practice Agile at the team level begin to include Lean philosophies, practices, and tools to assist in innovation at scale.
-Lean’s basic principles—optimize the entire, eliminate waste, build quality, create knowledge, defer commitment, deliver fast, and respect people—can help to guide decision-making across the organization in an exceedingly way which will help to unearth potential issues and maintain a healthy organizational culture.
+Lean’s basic principles—optimize the entire, eliminate waste, build quality, create knowledge, defer commitment, deliver fast, and respect people—can help guide decision-making across the organization in a way that will help unearth potential issues and maintain a healthy organizational culture.